|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 The Tourism and Hospitality Industry

+This module has been designed by the London School of Management Education for students in the BSc (Hons) International Tourism and Hospitality Management course, to develop an in-depth understanding of the industry.
 Tourism and hospitality is a major international industry that has stimulated global economic growth and development.
 The industry accounts for over 10% of global GDP and employment but in some developing countries the sector accounts for more than 30% of GDP and jobs.
 The vitality of the industry is important for economic success by raising employment, incomes and stimulating small scale entrepreneurship.
 But there is a growing recognition of the problems the industry is creating through its impact on the environment, dependency issues and the potential spread of contagious diseases.

 Tourism and Hospitality Policies and Planning

-Full Degree Year 2 (6 compulsory modules)
+BSc (Hons) International Tourism and Hospitality Management–Full Degree Year 2 (6 compulsory modules)

 Strategic management is concerned with the actions organisations take to deal with the challenges, opportunities and threats in their external and internal environments.
-The module starts by examining how organisations analyse their strategic environment in the light of their resources and capabilities.
+The module starts by examining how the hospitality and tourism organisations analyse their strategic environment in the light of their resources and capabilities.
 This leads to a review of how they determine their desired objectives, consider the circumstances and events that may affect outcomes, decide upon the actions they need to take to achieve their objectives, implement a strategy and evaluate progress.

 Strategic Human Resource Management